AshKuhlmann/cuddly-potato/README.md

 Use `--quiet` (or `-q`) to suppress human-friendly output while still emitting structured JSON logs that summarize each command's exit status — perfect for automation.
 Use `--verbose` (or `-v`) to surface those diagnostic logs alongside friendly console output so you can trace what the CLI is doing.

+Exit codes stay consistent across commands so scripts can branch predictably: `0` for success, `2` for validation/config errors (bad input, invalid JSON, missing rows), and `3` for unexpected problems (I/O, database, or other runtime failures).

 #### Adding Entries

 **Interactive Mode** (prompts for required fields):